goldbergyoni/nodebestpractices/README.md

 🔗 [**Read More:**](#)

 ## ![✔] 6.21.
-Modify the default session middlewares settings
+Modify the default session middleware settings

 **TL;DR:** Using the default settings for session middleware can be expose your app to module and framework specific hijacking attacks in a similar way to the  `X-Powered-By` header.

-**Otherwise:** Cookies could be sent over insecure connections, andn attacker can use session identification to identify the underlying framework of the web application, as well as module specific vulnerabilities.
+**Otherwise:** Cookies could be sent over insecure connections, and an attacker can use session identification to identify the underlying framework of the web application, as well as module-specific vulnerabilities.

 🔗 [**Read More: Cookie and session security**](/sections/security/sessions.md)